ajurna/cbwebreader/README.md

 # CBWebReader

 CBWebReader is web-based CBR and CBZ file reader implemented in Django.
-The application allows a user to host their collection of digital comics (CBR & CBZ formats) as a remotely accessible collect.
+The application allows a user to host their collection of digital comics (CBR, CBZ and PDF formats) as a remotely accessible collection.

 ![CBWebReader Screenshot](assets/cbwebreader.jpg)